Medical Payments Insurance

 The underlying idea behind both medical payments and personal liability insurance is to help resolve injuries you’re responsible for.
 Here are some differences between these two parts of your policy:

-We know the difference between these two coverages can be confusing, so when in doubt, ask your Kin agent for clarification.
+We know the difference between these two coverages can be confusing, so when in doubt, ask us for help!

 If an accident happens on your property and may lead to a claim: